 It floatsNew tool levitates molten materials

-It floats New MSFC tool levitates molten materials
+New MSFC tool levitates molten materials

 A 3 mm drop of nickel-zirconium, heated to incandescence, hovers between electrically charged plates inside the Electrostatic Levitator.